Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

    - **Certificate:**
        - Upload the public key file (.cer) in Entra ID.
 4. **Assign Entra ID roles to the application**:
-   - The **Exchange Administrator** role should provide the required permissions
+   - The **Exchange Administrator** role is required for some operations.
+   - For most mailbox and group management tasks, the **Exchange Recipient Administrator** role is sufficient.
+   - Examples:
+     - **Manage shared mailboxes** → Exchange Recipient Administrator
+     - **Manage distribution lists** → Exchange Recipient Administrator
+     - **Manage mail-enabled security groups** → Exchange Administrator (required only if using `BypassSecurityGroupManagerCheck` with `Add-DistributionGroupMember`)

 #### Convert .pfx to base64 string
 HelloID requires a base64 string to import the certificate.
 With the example below, it is possible to create a base64 string